A Polymer Chain with Dipolar Active Forces in Connection to Spatial Organization of Chromatin: Model

 We consider a bead-spring polymer chain composed of $1000$ monomers of radius $\sigma$ in a three-dimensional space.
-We implement the following Langevin equation to simulate the dynamics of all the monomers of our system with mass $m$ with the position $r_{i}$(t) at time t:
+We implement the following overdamped Langevin equation to simulate the dynamics of all the monomers of our system with the position $r_{n}$(t) at time $t$:

 where $\xi $ is the friction coefficient which is related to the thermal Gaussian noise through

 The total potential energy, $V(\vec{r}_{1},\vec{r}_{2}........) = V_{\text{angle}}+V_{\text{WCA}}+V_{\text{bond}}$ is composed of a bond contribution between neighbouring beads